-As a lululemon athletica alumni ambassador, Jamie creates and facilitates community events raising awareness and support for multiple organizations both locally and globally.
-In 2015, she was nominated and selected from ambassadors around the world to attend the Annual Ambassador Summit in Whistler, BC.
+As a lululemon alumni ambassador, Jamie created and led impactful events that raised awareness and support for numerous local and global organizations.
+In 2015, she received the distinct honor of being nominated and chosen from ambassadors worldwide to attend the Annual Ambassador Summit in Whistler, BC—a testament to her commitment and influence in the world of yoga and community engagement.

 Theresa Talone found yoga unexpectedly at a local gym over 10 years ago.
 It was the best gift she’s ever received.
 She knew from very early on that she wanted to teach and give this gift to others.
 Her love for yoga is practiced on and off the mat.
 She incorporates a powerful, yet mindful and spiritual class with always keeping the breath as her guide.
 Theresa truly teaches from her heart and creates from her soul.